bogeeee/restfuncs/readme.md

 import {MyServerSession} from "./MyServerSession.js";

 const app = restfuncsExpress({/* ServerOptions */}) // Drop in replacement for express (enhances the original).
 Installs a jwt session cookie middleware and the websockets listener.
-Recommended.

-app.use("/myAPI", MyServerSession.createExpressHandler())
+Recommended. app.use("/myAPI", MyServerSession.createExpressHandler())

-// ... app.use(helmet(), express.static('dist/web')) // Serve pre-built web pages / i.e. by a bundler like vite, parcel or turbopack.
+// Optional: app.use(helmet(), express.static('dist/web')) // Serve pre-built web pages / i.e. by a bundler like vite, parcel or turbopack.
 See examples.
 It's recommended to use the helmet() middleware for additional protection.
-// ... app.use(...) <-- Serve *other / 3rd party* express routes here.
+// Optional: app.use(...) //<-- Serve *other / 3rd party* express routes here.
 SECURITY: These are not covered by restfuncs CSRF protection.
 Don't do write/state-changing operations in here !
 Instead do them by MyServerSession.

 app.listen(3000); // Listen on Port 3000
 ````